mmistakes/minimal-mistakes/_posts/2022-10-20-algointerview-ch3.md

-In PEP 238, a modification in this type of operation was suggested, and afterwards, there was a change in the defaunt division operator.
-In this PEP, a new // division opeartor was added which maintains the type of the variables.
-This // operator acts in the same way as the / operator of the past Python 2 and under.
+In PEP 238, a modification in this type of operation was suggested, and afterward, there was a change in the default division operator.
+In this PEP, a new // division operator was added, which maintains the type of the variables.
+This // operator acts the same way as the / operator of the past Python 2 and under.
 When dividing an integer, it returns an integer and operates as a floor divisor.
 In other words, it gets the quotient.

 ```python